 Don’t Forget Self-Love

 It’s also important to engage in self-praise as well.
-Your words will be the seeds that help your self-worth grow.
+Your words will be the seeds that help your self-worth grow and diminish impostor syndrome.
 Studies show that positive affirmations can help you battle stress and get you into the right mindset.
 If you are filled with negative thoughts, then this is a very important step.
 Read your positive affirmations out loud.
 Carry them around and revisit those affirmations every time self-doubt rears its ugly head.
 This should be a daily practice.
 Studies show that it takes three times as many positive thoughts to overcome one negative thought.
 I know that sounds like a lot of work, but once you get into the routine of positivity, the dividends will pay off.

 Self-care is another important aspect of self-love, so if you are suffering from burnout practicing teacher self-care will help alleviate some of the symptoms.